Do I need a car insurance broker?

 - Provide you with a Statement of Advice (SoA) documenting the advice they have given you about the insurance policy

-As a condition of their licence, brokers must also be a member of an external dispute resolution scheme and in the event of a dispute with a client, must abide by the decisions of the Financial Ombudsman Service (FOS).
+As a condition of their licence, brokers must also be a member of an external dispute resolution scheme and in the event of a dispute with a client, must abide by the decisions of the Australian Financial Complaints Authority (AFCA).

 Brokers who are members of the National Insurance Brokers Association (NIBA) are also required to abide by strict rules of conduct set out in the Insurance Brokers Code of Practice.
 In short, the rules and regulations surrounding brokers require them to always act in your best interests, and to clearly say when they might not be able to.